Former IRS Chief Counsel Attorney

-We help clients in syndicated conservation easement audits, Tax Court litigation, IRS relief and promoter responsibility to pay damages they caused their clients.
-Parties who may have been involved in conservation easement deals that flag audit include:
+Cal Bomar helps clients in conservation easement IRS audits, Tax Court, penalty abatement and promoter responsibility to pay damages they caused their clients.
+Some of the parties who may have been involved in syndicated conservation easement deals that flag audit and other investigations include:

 - Aprio, LLP f/k/a Habif, Arogeti & Wynne, LLP